DISCRIMINATION IS AGAINST THE LAW

 The short version of the requirements is as follows:

-ALL covered entities post a non-discrimination notice that contains all 7 of the required elements.
+ALL covered entities (physician practices) post a non-discrimination notice that contains all 7 of the required elements.
 Those elements are:

-1. The Covered Entity does not discriminate on the basis of race, color, national origin, sex, age, or disability in its health programs and activities;
+1. Provider(s) do not discriminate on the basis of race, color, national origin, sex, age, or disability in its health programs and activities;

-2. The Covered Entity will provide appropriate auxiliary aids and services free of charge, when needed;
+2. Practice will provide appropriate aids and services free of charge, when needed;

-3. The Covered Entity will provide language assistance services free of charge, when needed;
+3. The Practice will provide language assistance services free of charge, when needed;

-4. Information on how an individual can obtain the auxiliary aids and language assistance services;
+4. Information on how a patient can obtain the aids and language assistance services;

-5. Contact information for the person responsible for compliance with Section 1557, if applicable;
+5. Contact information for the person at the practice responsible for compliance with Section 1557, if applicable;

 6. Information regarding the grievance procedure for any action prohibited by Section 1557, if applicable;

-7. Information on how to file a discrimination complaint with the Office for Civil Rights.
+7. Documentation on how to file a discrimination complaint with the Office for Civil Rights.

 This notice must be posted in conspicuous physical locations.
 A link to the notice must be accessible from the entity’s website home page, in a legible font.
 (We have seen some practice websites that, while having a notice on their website, it is either buried on a “forms” page, or only accessible from a site map.)

 Some practices didn’t know about Section 1557 at all.
 Others were aware of it, but the instructions on the HHS website are confusing at best.
 We have spent a great deal of time familiarizing ourselves of the requirements and have come up with a simple solution.
 We can handle the details for you, including a poster(s) of the Nondiscrimination Notice, personalized for your practice.
-In addition, we can provide the appropriate personalized pdf files for your website.
+Additionally, we can create the appropriate personalized pdf files for your website.